 Submission copies of the RFP are available to Proposers via email request to bids@bostonhousing.org free of charge.
-Hard copy RFP Packages may be obtained for a non-refundable fee of \$100.00 payable by check or money order to the BHA on or after 5/29/2015 from the BHA, Contract Office, 6th floor, 52 Chauncy Street, Boston, MA 02111.
+(Please include COMPLETE contact information in any request).
+Hard copy RFP Packages may be obtained for a non-refundable fee of \$100.00 payable by check or money order to the BHA on or after 7/1/2015 from the BHA, Contract Office, 6th floor, 52 Chauncy Street, Boston, MA 02111.
 The RFP package will be mailed to prospective respondents upon request for an additional \$15.00 fee.

-Request For Proposals Development Services for -- Lenox and Camden Developments BHA Job.
-No. 1206-01
+Request For Proposals Development Services - Amory St Development BHA Job.
+No. 1222-01

-The Boston Housing Authority invites qualified real estate development firms to submit proposals for the renovation/revitalization of its Lenox and Camden public housing sites.
-The Lenox development comprises 285 units of federally subsidized public housing and the adjacent Camden development comprises 72 units of state subsidized public housing in 3-story walk-up buildings in the Lower Roxbury neighborhood of Boston.
-The award and anticipated conveyance via ground lease of the parcels is subject to approval by the U.S. Department of Housing and Urban Development (HUD) for Lenox and the Massachusetts Department of Housing and Community Development for Camden.
-The BHA anticipates a rehab project.
-Demolition and rebuild is not contemplated for these properties.
+The Boston Housing Authority invites qualified real estate development firms to submit proposals for the revitalization/redevelopment of its Amory St public housing site.
+The Amory Street development comprises 215 units of federally subsidized elderly and disabled public housing in a mid-rise building at 125 Amory Street in the Jamaica Plain neighborhood of Boston.
+The award and anticipated conveyance via ground lease will be subject to approval by the U.S. Department of Housing and Urban Development.
 RFP packages are available via email request to bids@bostonhousing.org free of charge.
-Hard copy RFP Packages may be obtained for a non-refundable fee of \$100.00 payable by check or money order to the BHA on or after 7/22/2015 from the BHA.
-Contract Office, 6th floor, 52 Chauncy Street, Boston, MA 02111.
+Hard copy RFR Packages may be obtained for a non-refundable fee of \$100.00 payable by check of money order to the BHA on or after 7/1/2015 from the BHA, Contract Office, 6th floor, 52 Chauncy Street, Boston, MA 02111.
 The RFP package will be mailed to prospective respondents upon request for an additional \$15.00 fee.
-A non-mandatory pre-proposal conference will be held on 8/10/2015 at 11:00 am on the 11th Floor of the BHAs offices at 52 Chauncy Street.
-Proposals will be received at the above address until 2:00 pm 9/29/2015.
-Questions or requests for modifications regarding this RFP will be accepted in writing only until 2:00 pm on 8/12/2015 and must be submitted to Dan Casals, Deputy Administrator, BHA, 52 Chauncy Street, 6th Fl., abo.

-dot any h Boston, MA 02111 or via email to bids@bostonhousing.org or via facsimile to 617-988-4292.
-The BHA reserves the right to reject any proposals and waive any informalities if it be in the public interest to do so.
+A non-mandatory pre-proposal conference will be held on 7/29/2015 at 1:00 pm on the 11th Floor of the BHA's offices at 52 Chauncy Street.
+Proposals will be received at the above address until 2:00 pm 9/15/2015.
+Questions or requests for modifications regarding this RFP will be accepted in writing only until 2:00 pm on 7/31/2015 and must be submitted to Dan Casals, Deputy Administrator, BHA, 52 Chauncy Street, 6th Fl., Boston, MA 02111 or via A, Jor V. J Waive L email to bids@bostonhousing.org or via facsimile to 617-988-4292.
+The BHA reserves the right to reject any proposals and waive any informalities if it be in the public interest to do SO.

-REQUEST FOR PROPOSALS Developer Services for BHA's Lenox/Camden Development BHA Job No. 1206-01
+REQUEST FOR PROPOSALS Developer Services for BHA's Amory Street Development BHA Job No. 1222-01